-For this boat carpeting project, or any boat with multiple cuts involved, I highly recommend doing the carpet in sections.
+Installing boat carpet is fairly simple when you take the time to prepare.
+For this boat carpeting project or any boat with multiple cuts involved, I highly recommend doing the carpet in sections.
 It makes it a lot easier to cut and place the different sections where you want them, instead of wrestling a huge piece that may be end-up out of whack at the other end.
-I basically did three sections (fwd deck, mid-deck, rear deck), and the storage box was done separately, as was the inside gunwales and the inside the starboard hull.
-Patience, good measurements, and good cuts, are the keys to the project.
-I did this project over 4 days, letting each section dry somewhat before moving-on to the next section.
+I basically did three sections (fwd deck, mid-deck, rear deck), and the storage box was done separately, as was the inside gunwales and starboard hull.
+Patience, good measurements, and good cuts are the keys to the project.
+I did this project over 4 days, letting each section dry somewhat before moving on to the next section.

 2008 Lowe 1652VT Roughneck, all-welded jon